makerdao/market-maker-keeper/README.md

 containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.

-Provided an appropriate price feed is available, the Bibox, Paradex, OKEX and gate.io keepers are capable of market-making on any token pair - configurable with the `--pair` commandline argument.
-The OasisDEX, EtherDelta, RadarRelay and IDEX keepers still are to some extend bound to the DAI/W-ETH and DAI/ETH.
+Provided an appropriate price feed is available, the Bibox, Paradex, OKEX, RadarRelay and gate.io keepers are capable of market-making on any token pair.
+The OasisDEX, EtherDelta and IDEX keepers still are to some extend bound to the DAI/W-ETH and DAI/ETH.
 This will be changed at some point in the future.

 This repo also contains an auxiliary tool called `oasis-market-maker-cancel`, which